Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid Help Center](http://help.ecwid.com "Ecwid Help")

 == Changelog ==
+= 6.12.23 - Dec 5, 2024 =
+- Fixed a PHP error message ("Deprecated: Use of "self" in callables is deprecated") for PHP versions since 8.2.
+- Internal improvements and optimizations.

 = 6.12.22 - Nov 7, 2024 =
 - **WordPress 6.7 and Twenty Twenty Five theme compatibility.** The new WordPress version will be released soon.
 The Ecwid ecommerce shopping cart plugin is ready for the new release — everything works well in your WordPress admin and storefront pages.
 Feel free to upgrade your site to WordPress 6.7 and try a new theme.
 - Fixed issue with links of Product Small block when it contains non-latin characters.